hanwenzhang123/fullstack-note/README.md

 3. Changes are made with pure function (reducer) -  changes need actions

 #### Action
-- An object include the action type/payload - the content you gonna use to make the change
+- An object include the action type and/or payload - the content you gonna use to make the change
 - What you try to do? like number increase, decrease?
 - Emit an action to reducer (disptach the action)